January 16, 2021

 The Jews had desired to entrap Jesus, and devised a strategy that they thought was going to make Jesus look bad no matter what.
 Today, we are in Luke’s Gospel and only a couple of days away from Jesus’ death.

-That is the view from my mountain top this morning.
+That is the view from my mountain top in Pakistan this morning.